Meysam-shirdel/GAN-Image-Coloring/README.md

 The generator and discriminator networks are initialized with random weights.
 The discriminator is trained on a batch of real colored images and a batch of generated colored images (produced by the generator from grayscale inputs).
 The discriminator updates its weights to improve its ability to distinguish between real and fake images.

-The generator takes a batch of grayscale images and generates colored versions.
-These generated images are then fed into the discriminator.
+The generator takes a batch of grayscale images concatenated with the conditions( embedings of hair and shirt color) and generates colored versions.
+These generated images and target images are concatenated with a colorless sketch of target image and then at each moment, one of these combinations is concatenated with the conditions again and is fed into the discriminator.
 The generator updates its weights based on the discriminator's feedback, aiming to produce more realistic colored images that can fool the discriminator.

 ## 4. Implementation